Tour de France & UCI road World Championships

 Friday 27th September 2018

 The U23 men's road race starts in Doncaster, and heads north to Sherburn-in-Elmet, Tadcaster, and Boroughbridge.
-Then the route is west to Ripon and Pateley Bridge, before the riders go up Greenhow Hill, a popular climb when it has featured in the Tour de Yorkshire.
+Then the route is west to Ripon and Pateley Bridge, before the riders go up Greenhow Hill, a popular climb with lots of roadside spectators when it has featured in the Tour de Yorkshire.
 The riders then travel via Thruscross and Blubberhouses to Harrogate.
 There are three laps of the Harrogate circuit before the finish on West Park.

 Read about the U23 men's road race at the 2019 UCI Road World Championships.